alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

   - duration (INTEGER, nullable for non-play/complete events)

 ### Analytics Model (Gold)
-To support the analysis questions in part 3 of the requirements, the analytics model would use a star schema.
+To support the analysis questions in part 3 of the requirements, the analytics model will use a star schema.

 #### DBT Configuration
 - Materialized: table (performance for analytics)